devwdougherty/willian-dougherty/README.md

 ### My Journey in Entrepreneurship

 **My financial investment advisory**
-In 2017, I started a personal project called Zurique Consultoria, where I provide personalized service to people who wish to organize their own and make investments with a focus on financial independence.
-Such services are based on my own experiences as a financial market investor.
+In 2017, I started a personal project called Zurique Consultoria, where I provide personalized service to people who wish to invest their estate with a focus on the medium and long-term.
+Such consulting have as its basis my own experiences as an investor on the financial market.

-**Application of some concepts of strategic management** I like challenges and opportunities for innovation with a focus on generating and executing ideas.
-In 2018, when I saw an opportunity to learn and apply concepts, I started as a volunteer strategic consultant for the Ello Contabilidade office located in Sorocaba / SP.
-I'm also constantly looking for and applying on independent projects and business ideas.
+**Business and Innovation Opportunities**
+In addition to the technical area, I also have an interest in business and innovation.
+During a quarter of 2018, I assisted a small accounting office in central Sorocaba in its internal structuring of operations.
+In the startup area, with a team of 5 members in the first half of 2019, I participated in an acceleration cycle by Sebrae in the StartupSP program.

 ## Education/Training
 * Bachelor's degree in Computer Science, UNISO, Sorocaba/SP